vc-gocd/csharp-nats-streaming/README.md

 ## Alpha Release

 Currently this client is in Alpha release, and is the absolute minimal API required to function, paralleling the go NATS streaming client.
-Additional .NET APIs are planned *very soon*, before the first release, specifically around using asych/await and asynchronous publishing.
 Comments are welcome!
 While .NET 6 has some wonderful features, I'm aiming for 4.52 code compatibility at the moment.

 ## Notes